JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 You can view BIG-IP onboard logs in /var/log/cloud.
 Review logs for failure message.

-You can view BIG-IP onbard config files in /config/cloud.
+You can view BIG-IP onboard config files in /config/cloud.
 Review the declarative onboarding JSON file as well as the runtime init YAML file for accuracy.
 Did the variables render correctly?

 If BIG-IP imish commands do not provide results to "show ip bgp" or "show run" but you do see "tmsh list net routing", then something happen in the preview tmsh BGP/routing feature.
 You should simply delete and recreate the device.
 ```bash